tuf75588/reactjs-projects/dynamic-div-generator/README.md

 * `npm run build`: `.env.production.local`, `.env.production`, `.env.local`, `.env`
 * `npm test`: `.env.test.local`, `.env.test`, `.env` (note `.env.local` is missing)

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These letiables will act as the defaults if the machine does not explicitly set them.<br>
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

->Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need these defined as well.
+>Note: If you are defining environment letiables for development, your CI and/or hosting platform will most likely need these defined as well.
 Consult their documentation how to do this.
-For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-variables/) or [Heroku](https://devcenter.heroku.com/articles/config-vars).
+For example, see the documentation for [Travis CI](https://docs.travis-ci.com/user/environment-letiables/) or [Heroku](https://devcenter.heroku.com/articles/config-lets).

-#### Expanding Environment Variables In `.env`
+#### Expanding Environment letiables In `.env`

 >Note: this feature is available with `react-scripts@1.1.0` and higher.

-Expand variables already on your machine for use in your `.env` file (using [dotenv-expand](https://github.com/motdotla/dotenv-expand)).
+Expand letiables already on your machine for use in your `.env` file (using [dotenv-expand](https://github.com/motdotla/dotenv-expand)).

-For example, to get the environment variable `npm_package_version`:
+For example, to get the environment letiable `npm_package_version`:

 ```
 REACT_APP_VERSION=$npm_package_version